moriarty-pharmacoepi/DIAMOND/README.md

 # DIAMOND: Developing Innovative Analytical Methods for research ON Deprescribing

-**Code for generating simulated data and performing statistical analysis on deprescribing**
+**Code for generating simulated data and performing statistical analysis on data related to deprescribing**

 Overview
 --------